 If a product is vegan, it does not mean that it is also free from animal testing.
 And beware: In cosmetics with animal welfare seals, ingredients that have been tested on animals are banned.
 However, ingredients from living animals, such as honey, are allowed, provided the animal does not suffer.

-All three seals together, NATRUE, vegan and Leaping Bunny have only a few brands - one of them is Santaverde.
+Only a few brands bear all of the three seals together – NATRUE, the Vegan Flower and Leaping Bunny - one of them is Santaverde.